FREE GROCERY GUIDE

 Don’t worry: I’m not going to cancel rice.
 As always, what you eat or don’t eat is up to you.
 But you’re here to get empowered, informed, and thyroid-healthy, and just like there are things you need to know about eating swordfish or tuna (for example), there are things you need to know about eating rice.

-As always, I’m going to tell it to you straight, and I’m also going to share some solutions so that you can eat rice in the safest possible way.
+As always, I’m going to give it to you straight, and I’m also going to share some solutions so that you can eat rice in the safest possible way.
 Let’s start with the bad news and get it over with.

 The problem is this: heavy metals.